google/WebFundamentals/src/content/en/shows/designer-vs-developer/podcast/DVDS2E05-designing-for-the-next-billion-users.md

 In this episode:

 * Is it worth designing for the emerging markets?
-* What are the advantages of using NBU performance techinques?
+* What are the advantages of using NBU performance techniques?
 * Designing for data costs.
 * Design restrictions.
 * Packaging and print design.